nassau county postnuptial lawyers

 Don’t assume that because you had property or assets before you got married that you’ll keep them in a divorce.
 While this is how divorce is supposed to work, many people have lost property because they didn’t protect it with a prenuptial or postnuptial agreement.
 Get it in writing so you have a record of what was yours.

-It’s best if you and your spouse hire independent attorneys to handle the postnuptial agreement, because this ensures that each of you has an attorney looking out for your own interests.
+It’s if you and your spouse hire independent attorneys to handle the postnuptial agreement, because this ensures that each of you has an attorney looking out for your own interests.

 Disclosure of Assets